Learning in Stackelberg Markov Games: Extension to Stackelberg Games with Mean-Field (MF) Followers

 \section{Extension to Stackelberg Games with Mean-Field (MF) Followers}

 We now consider the extension where there is one leader but an infinite number of followers in a (discounted) infinite-horizon Markovian setting.
 This formulation captures many real-world scenarios where a central authority (such as a platform, a regulator, or a policymaker) interacts with a large population of agents whose individual behaviors are negligible but whose aggregate effect shapes the system dynamics.
-To formalize this setting, we adopt a mean-field approach in which followers are modeled as homogeneous and interchangeable.
+To formalize this setting, we adopt an MF approach in which followers are modeled as homogeneous and interchangeable.
 In the limit as the number of followers approaches infinity, each individual has vanishing influence on the aggregate behavior, which is captured by an MF distribution over states and actions.
 We assume the followers are competitive and analyze the interaction from the perspective of a single representative follower responding to the MF.
 This reduction preserves the coupling between individual incentives and population-level dynamics while simplifying the analysis.
-For notational consistency, we retain the index set $\Index = \{L, F\}$, and denote the state and action spaces of the representative follower by $\States_F$ and $\Actions_F$, respectively.
-Let $\mu_{F,t} \in \Dist(\States_F \times \Actions_F)$ denote an MF distribution at time $t$, representing the joint distribution of the population's states and actions in the infinite-agent limit: